The Digital Seabed: Data in Augmented Reality

 Lunar module Eagle from the Apollo 11 moon landing getting ready to land (taken from the command module)

-Image by NASA (public domain)
+Image by NASA from Wikimedia (public domain)

 The Apollo lunar modules that landed on the moon were guided by a complex mixture of computer program control and human control.
 Neil Armstrong and the other astronauts essentially operated an semi-automatic autopilot, switching on and off pre-programmed routines.
 One of the many problems the astronauts had to deal with was that the engines had to be shut down before the craft actually landed.
 Too soon and they would land too heavily with a crunch, too late and they could kick up the surface and the dust might cause the lunar module to explode.
 But how to know when?